 University of Illinois Classes

-LIS 351: The Design of Usable Information Interfaces (Fall 2011–2017)
+LIS 351 – The Design of Usable Information Interfaces (2012-present)

-The longest standing interdisciplinary course to make use of the Fab Lab, LIS351 (taught by Jeff Ginger) now runs half of its projects with support of the lab.
-It focuses primarily on introducing learners to the entourage of issues surrounding comprehensive and effective user experience design through reverse engineering.
+The longest standing interdisciplinary course to make use of the Fab Lab, LIS351 (taught by Jeff Ginger) runs half of its projects with support of the lab.
+It focuses primarily on introducing learners to the entourage of issues surrounding comprehensive and effective user experience design through remixing and reverse engineering.
 Example projects broken down by discipline include:

 - Graphic and Industrial Design – building a library of graphic layouts based on remixing the fundamentals of existing information interface designs; examining the role of information and interface in the process of artistic creation